yushan777/SUPIR-Demo/README.md

 Modification of [SUPIR](https://github.com/Fanghua-Yu/SUPIR) repository.

-- Removed the LLaVA implementation.
+- Removed the heavy LLaVA implementation.
 - Added safetensors support.
 - Updated dependencies.
 - Replaced Xformers with SDPA as default attention
 - Removed `use_linear_control_scale (linear_s_stage2)` and `use_linear_cfg_scale (linear_CFG)` arguments.
-  Instead will use the start and end scale values to determine whether linear scaling will be used/have effect or not.
+   - Uses the start and end scale values to determine whether linear scaling will be used/have effect or not.
+- Renamed arguments to make settings a bit more intuitive (more alignment with kijai's SUPIR ComfyUI custom nodes)

 ---
 ## 🔧 Dependencies and Installation